 You were comfortably sitting in your air-conditioned home and you suddenly felt a throbbing headache, which started as mild but then it became more intense.
 You took an aspirin and probably thought nothing of it.
-But when your headaches became more frequent, especially when you were at home, you started to wonder: "Is my air conditioner giving me headaches?"
+But when your headaches became more frequent, especially when you were at home, you started to wonder: “Can air conditioning cause headaches?”

 Air conditioning can cause headaches.
 The four most common reasons this happens is 1) Our bodies get dehydrated 2) We experience “Brain Freeze” 3) Dirt or mold triggering allergies 4) Noise.

 You know for certain that you cannot go on without your trusty air conditioner to cool you off especially during the blaring summer heat.
 But you also cannot endure one more headache that disrupts even the simplest activities and upsets you each time it happens.

 The good news is there are things you can do to help.
 You do not have to make the difficult decision between getting rid of your air conditioner and having headache free days.
 Read on to know how each of the problems mentioned above has solutions.

 Cool and Dry, But Not Dehydrated

 We feel comfortable in a place with an air conditioner running because it eliminates two of our body’s worst enemies: heat and humidity.
 Besides making us extremely uncomfortable, the notorious tandem of too much heat and excessive moisture in the air can be the root of serious health problems.

 WebMD, a reliable online source of useful health information, listed heat exhaustion, heatstroke, dehydration, and heat rash as some of the adverse consequences of prolonged exposure to hot weather.